nandanamv3/StockIt/README.md

 ## Inventory and Order Management System for Small Businesses
+StockIt is a user-friendly inventory management system built for small businesses and shop owners.
+It lets users sign in securely and manage their own products, add and track orders, view a sales dashboard, and monitor detailed inventory logs.
+StockIt also helps users stay organized by generating PDF reports of inventory and sales, making it easier to run and analyze their business.
 ## Problem: Inventory and Order Management System for Small Businesses

 **Challenge Brief:** Design and build a web-based inventory and order management system tailored for small shop owners or vendors.
 The system should simplify tracking of stock levels, streamline order processing, and provide essential insights like low-stock alerts and daily sales summaries, helping businesses operate efficiently with minimal technical